Eddcapone/vsc-create-list/README.md

 Adds a new action "Create List" in context menu in file explorer which creates a list of all the files inside of that folder with its content and stores it in output.txt
 The file should also open after the generation is completed.

-## Limitations

-It is limited to 2GB of output.

 ## Installation

 Go into the directory and execute `vsce package` then in visual studio code under "Extension" (CTRL+SHIT+X)